-Alice Springs Short Stay with Uluru & West MacDonnell Ranges
+Alice Springs Short Stay with Uluru and the West MacDonnell Ranges

 While based in Alice Springs at the conveniently located DoubleTree by Hilton Hotel Alice Springs, you’ll find yourself experiencing the stunning wonders of the famous Red Centre including the informative Alice Springs Desert Park.
 Enjoy a day-long tour of Kata Tjuta and Uluru before ending the exploration with a BBQ sunset dinner.
 You’ll also find yourself guided through the natural highlights of the MacDonnell Ranges including Simpsons Gap and the popular Ormiston Gorge and explore Standley Chasm.

-- 5 night stay at the DoubleTree by Hilton Hotel Alice Springs in a guest room including:
+Accommodation: 5 night stay at the DoubleTree by Hilton Hotel Alice Springs.

-- 1 day premium Uluru & Kata Tjuta day tour** including:
+- 1 day Premium Uluru & Kata Tjuta day tour** including lunch & sunset BBQ.

 Enjoy exploring the wonders of the unique city of Alice Springs while based at the modern DoubleTree by Hilton Hotel Alice Springs which boasts stunning views of the majestic MacDonnell Mountain Ranges.
 Your spacious room will offer luxurious bedding, modern interiors and internet access as well as a late check-out.
 For those who enjoy being active the hotel provides a 24-hour fitness centre, two tennis courts and an outdoor heated pool which overlooks the lush garden landscape.
 Golfing-enthusiasts need not worry as there is an 18-hole golf course located just next door.